Implications of inertial subrange scaling for stably stratified mixing: Introduction

 Therefore, as the first principal objective of this research, we consider formally adapting the \citet{beguier78} relationship \eqref{eq:beg_rel_passive} to stably stratified turbulence in order to model irreversible diapycnal mixing dynamically.
 To evaluate this hypothesis, we consider simulations of \emph{stationary homogeneous stratified and sheared turbulence} (S-HSST).
-S-HSST is a model flow configuration that enables easy adjustment of the range of length scales (the dynamic range) available for a locally-isotropic subrange to form without changing other dimensionless flow parameters such as characteristic Froude or Richardson numbers, as defined more precisely below, so that it is well suited for evaluating the effects of locally-isotropic scaling theories \citep{shih00,chung12}.
-In evaluating the hypothesis that the \citet{beguier78} relation may be applied to stably stratified turbulence, we perform numerical experiments of S-HSST in parameter space extremes previously inaccessible to computation.
-Therefore, a second principal objective of this work is to report on characteristics of S-HSST at very large Reynolds numbers and timescales, quantitatively described in subsequent sections.
+S-HSST is an idealised model flow configuration that enables easy adjustment of the range of length scales (the dynamic range) available for a locally-isotropic subrange to form without changing other dimensionless flow parameters such as characteristic Froude or Richardson numbers, as defined precisely in the next section.
+Such a fundamental flow configuration is well suited to the evaluation of the effects of locally-isotropic scaling theories \citep{shih00,chung12}.
+To test the hypothesis that the \citet{beguier78} relation can be applied to stably stratified turbulence, we perform numerical experiments of S-HSST in parameter space extremes previously inaccessible to computation.
+Therefore, a second principal objective of this work is to report on the characteristics of S-HSST at very large Reynolds numbers and time scales, quantitatively described in subsequent sections.